JKBero/Makers-Notes/Workshops.md

 ## The JS Event Loop

 Research:
 Stack (LIFO last in first out) - add "frames" to call stack.
-From Message Queue to Call Stack cycle is called a "tick".
+From Message Queue to Call Stack cycle is called a "tick"
 Queue (FIFO first in first out)
 Asynchronous
 Non-blocking
 Multi-threaded

 How do you handle several asychronous calls that depend on each other?
 Can nest in code: nest a ```$.get()``` request within another ```$.get()``` request, but this was callback hell (goes on for ages and is very confusing).
 But there is a library called Promises which is now incorporated into JS - reads better.
 (Promise.all with Async/Await)